Kinetic Solar Energy

 The Smith-Putnam wind turbine, the first megawatt-sized turbine, was the first wind turbine to contribute to an electirc power grid, being connected to the Vermont grid in 1941.

 Modern wind turbines appear in the 1980s: The petroleum supply shocks of the 1970s stimulated interest in alternative energy resources during the pivotal 1980s.
 Resulting in the development of new wind turbine concepts.
-While initially small (E.G. the Bonus 30 kW machine at right) these explored a variety of design concepts including upwind facing, downwind facing, and upright turbines.
-The 1980s saw the development of large modern machines like the Tvind 2 mW device.
-From this range of designs the modern industry has converged on a preference for upwind-facing three-bladed turbines.
+I defer to a student group, who will present technical details and discuss the utility of these machines.

 Issues with wind power: Basically similar to those of commercial sail, but with some twists.